17 Intriguing App Usage Statistics That Will Blow You Away in 2022

 14. The number of app downloads in India exceeds 5 billion.

-In the first half of 2019, India was the top country per number of app downloads.
+In the first half of 2019, India was the top country per the number of app downloads.
 It recorded more than 5 billion downloads, both from Apple App Store and Google Play Store.

 The US and Brazil follow India, with more than 3,3 billion and nearly 2 billion app downloads, respectively.
 These three countries are overtaking the mobile app market size in 2020.